MU Academic Senate

 (2) A resolution is adopted in case it is approved by an absolute majority of the present members, unless stipulated otherwise by law and these Rules of Procedure.

-(3) Resolutions concerning internal MU regulations and resolutions where the AS MU has so decided require the approval of an absolute majority of all members unless otherwise stipulated by law.
+(3) Resolutions concerning internal MU regulations and resolutions where the AS MU has so decided require the approval by an absolute majority of all members unless otherwise stipulated by law.

 (4) The consent of a majority of the present members of each AS MU chamber is required to pass a resolution on the following matters: